Resolution of the Burrows-Wheeler Transform Conjecture: Introduction

 \paragraph{Our Contribution}

-We prove that $r=\bigO(z \log^2 n)$ holds for all strings, resolving the BWT conjecture in the more surprising way than anticipated and solving an open problem by Prezza~\cite{prezzaopenproblem} and Gagie et al.~\cite{RLCST,GNPlatin18}.
-This result alone has multiple implications for indexing and \mbox{compression}: \begin{enumerate} \item It is possible to support suffix array and suffix tree functionality in $\bigO(z \polylog n)$ space. \item It implies the first non-trivial relation between the number of BWT runs $r$ in the string and its reverse (denoted $\bar{r}$): $\bar{r}=\bigO(r \log^2 n)$.
-This result is achieved by a slight modification of our original proof to actually achieve $r=\bigO(\delta \log^2 n)$, where $\delta\leq z$ is a symmetric (insensitive to string reversal) repetitiveness measure recently introduced in~\cite{delta}.
-In addition to being a fundamental compression property, this has practical relevance, as there are many algorithms working on $\T$ whose runtime depends on $\bar{r}$~\cite{BannaiGI20, OhnoSTIS18, PolicritiP18, DjamalCGPR17, PolicritiP17, OhlebuschBA14, DjamalCGPR15}. \item It was shown in~\cite{Kempa19} that a large collection of the fundamental string processing tasks (including BWT and LZ77 construction) can be solved in $\bigO(n/\log_{\sigma}n+r \polylog n)$ time (where $\sigma$ is the alphabet size).
-In other words, if the text is sufficiently compressible (formally, when $n/r=\Omega(\polylog n)$) by BWT, these tasks can be solved in optimal time (which, as shown in~\cite{sss}, is unlikely to be possible for general texts).
-Our result implies that all these tasks can be solved optimally also when $n/z=\Omega(\polylog n)$. \item Until now, methods based on the Burrows--Wheeler transform were thought to be neither statistical nor dictionary (LZ-like) compression algorithms.
-Our result challenges the notion that the Burrows--Wheeler transform forms its own compression type.
-In view of our bound, BWT is much closer to LZ compressors than was previously thought. \end{enumerate}
+We prove that $r=\bigO(z \log^2 n)$ holds for all strings, resolving the BWT conjecture in the more surprising way than anticipated, and solving an open problem by Prezza~\cite{prezzaopenproblem} and Gagie et al.~\cite{RLCST,GNPlatin18}.
+This result alone has multiple implications for indexing and \mbox{compression:} \begin{enumerate} \item It is possible to support suffix array and suffix tree functionality in $\bigO(z \polylog n)$ space~\cite{Gagie2020}. \item It was shown in~\cite{Kempa19} that many string processing tasks (including BWT and LZ77 construction) can be solved in $\bigO(n/\log_{\sigma}n+r \polylog n)$ time (where $\sigma$ is the alphabet size), i.e., if the text is sufficiently compressible by BWT (formally, when $n/r=\Omega(\polylog n)$), these tasks can be solved in optimal time (which is unlikely to be possible for general texts~\cite{sss}).
+Our result loosens this assumption to $n/z=\Omega(\polylog n)$. \item Until now, methods based on the Burrows--Wheeler transform were thought to be neither statistical nor dictionary (LZ-like) compression algorithms~\cite{RLCST,SirenVMN08}.
+Our result challenges the notion that the BWT forms its own compression type: In view of our bound, BWT is much closer to LZ compressors than was previously thought. \end{enumerate} Our slightly stronger bound $r=\bigO(\delta \log^2 n)$, where $\delta\leq z$ is a symmetric (insensitive to string reversal) repetitiveness measure recently introduced in~\cite{delta}, further shows that: \begin{enumerate} \item The number $\bar{r}$ of BWT runs in the reverse of the text satisfies $\bar{r}=\bigO(r \log^2 n)$, which is the first non-trivial bound in terms of $r$.
+This result is of practical importance due to many algorithms whose efficiency depends on $\bar{r}$~\cite{BannaiGI20, DjamalCGPR15,DjamalCGPR17,OhlebuschBA14, OhnoSTIS18, PolicritiP17,PolicritiP18}. \end{enumerate}